chirpy8/chirpy8.github.io/_posts/2024-07-04-post-Sleigh2.md

 * Accumulator offset using X,Y,or Z index register and 16 bit signed offset from E register

 Study of the opcodes reveal that opcode bits 4,5 usually indicate the index register to use across a wide group of instructions, etc.
+* 00 for X
+* 01 for Y
+* 10 for Z
-* 00 for X, 01 for Y, 10 for Z, 11 for extended address
+* 11 for extended address

 SLEIGH allows us to define a “table” to match these patterns.
-Consider the ASL instruction.
+Consider the ASL instruction:

 ![68HC16 ASL instruction]({{ site.url }}{{ site.baseurl }}/assets/images/68HC16 ASL instruction.png)

 Ignoring the prefix, the opcode bit patterns are:
-0x04 : 00 00 0100
+* 0x04 : 00 00 0100
-0x14 : 00 01 0100
+* 0x14 : 00 01 0100
-0x24 : 00 10 0100
+* 0x24 : 00 10 0100
-0x34 : 00 11 0100
+* 0x34 : 00 11 0100

 So we can specify:
 * Prefix=0 for for IND8 mode, and Prefix=1 for IND16/EXT mode
 * Matching the opcode to 00 xx 0100 gives the ASL instruction (i.e. match bits 7,6,3,2,1,0
 * Matching the opcode to xx 00 xxxx indicates X register, 01 for Y register, etc. (i.e. match bits 5,4)

 A further study of the instruction set will reveal that this pattern can be applied to 11 instructions (ASL, ASR, CLR, COM, DEC, INC, LSR, NEG, ROL, ROR, TST) which all manipulate one byte in memory.
 We can define a new table, which we call “memByte1”, which matches to the target patterns for the 11 instructions in this grouping.
 Table “memByte1” will allow us to  identify which of the 7 addressing modes is used, and allow us to calculate the target address of the memory byte from the instruction operands.
 It will also help create the information required to display the instruction in the disassembly listing window in Ghidra.
-3 entries will be needed for the table, for IND8, IND16, and EXT modes.
+Three entries will be needed for the table, for the three supported address modes, namely IND8, IND16, and EXT modes.

-Using the token opbyte8 that we defined earlier
+Using the token opbyte8 that we defined earlier, shown below,

 ```
 define token opbyte8 (8)